davecb/netmet/README.md

 # netmet
-A partser for NetMet files
+A parser for NetMet files